dounai2333/CSNS-Chinese-Localization/README.md

 ### Available arguments

-- -dontblock : Don't try to block any file so game can load it normally.
+- -dontblock : Don't try to block any file, let game load them normally.

 - -autoexit : Automatically exit the program when everything is done, will wait 5 seconds before exiting.